nablarch/nablarch-document/en/application_framework/application_framework/messaging/db/architecture.rst

     - Use a data reader to read records one by one and pass it as an argument of the subsequent handler.
       Also, the :ref:`runtime ID numbered <log-execution_id>`  is numbered.
     -
-    - After generating output of the read record as a log, resends the original exception.
+    - After generating output of the read record as a log, rethrows the original exception.

   * - 14
     - :ref:`transaction_management_handler`